 Full Pai Sho Sets

-Best deal: TomesfromtheCitadel on Etsy sells a full Pai Sho set of board and tiles.
+TomesfromtheCitadel on Etsy sells a full Pai Sho set of board and tiles.
 This looks like a good product and it is the best deal for a full wooden set, so it is definitely worth considering.
 I hope to have a better review of this soon – if you buy this, send me pictures let me know how you like it!
 Update: no longer available.
 I recommend building your own board.

 Lyris Laser Studio sells a full Pai Sho set of board and tiles.
 NOTE: They have significantly increased the price of their Pai Sho sets, so you may want to consider other options, including building your own board, before buying.
 See below for my review of the Lyris Laser Pai Sho set.